krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 We will consider a model in which we use separate distributions of random intercepts for the the low- and high-exposure beaches.
 To fit this model, we will need to embellish our notation.
 Now, let $i=1, 2$ index the exposure level of the beaches.
 Let $j=1,\ldots, n_i$ index the replicate beaches within each exposure level.
 Let $k=1, \ldots, 5$ index the samples at each beach.

-Here we see an interesting consequence of our decision to model the differences among the beaches with either a fixed or random effect.  **In order to draw inferences about the effect of low vs.\ high exposure, we must use a random effect for the beach-to-beach differences.** This makes sense when we reflect upon it.
-In order to draw inferences about low vs.\ high exposure, we have to envision separate populations of low and high exposure beaches, and construe the beaches in this experiment as two separate random samples from those populations.
-If instead we treat the beach-to-beach differences with fixed effects, then we are effectively saying that these are the only low- and high-exposure beaches that we care about.
-Therefore, in the fixed-effects formulation, these nine beaches are our two populations, and there is no inference to be done.
+Here we see an interesting consequence of our decision to model the differences among the beaches with either a fixed or random effect.  **In order to draw inferences about the effect of low vs.\ high exposure, we must use a random effect for the differences among beaches.** This makes sense when we reflect upon it.
+In order to draw inferences about low vs.\ high exposure, we have to envision separate populations of low- and high-exposure beaches, and regard the beaches in this experiment as two separate random samples from those populations.
+If instead we treat the differences among beaches with fixed effects, then we are effectively saying that these are the only low- and high-exposure beaches that we care about.
+Therefore, in the fixed-effects formulation, these nine beaches are our two populations, and there are no inferences to draw.

 As above, we will consider a series of three models with various specifications of the random effect.
 We will consider: